niravshah/discountexample/README.md

 ### How do I get set up? ###

 * Clone using the URL at the top of the bitbucket home page for this fork
-* Open in your favourite IDE or text editor (we have included project files for Eclipse/STS and IntelliJ to speed this up)
+* Open in your favourite IDE or text editor (we have included project files for gradle, Eclipse/STS and IntelliJ to speed this up)

 ### Contribution guidelines ###